-It’s become my job to clean up the kitchen at night.
+It’s become my job to clean up the kitchen at night before I go to bed.
 This requires completing a bunch of sub-jobs like gathering and dealing with the dirty dishes, clearing and wiping down the countertops, vanquishing Satan’s hairballs,1 scrubbing bloodstains off the ceiling, sending hookers home, and all manner of other standard stuff.

 Except…we tend to keep a pretty clean kitchen, meaning that most nights all I have to do is tidy up the island, load the dishwasher, hand-wash anything stubborn or baked on, and set our trusty old coffee machine up for the next morning.